EddyLuten/bhreia.com/docs/index.md

 ??? danger "DM: An example"
     Reading information in these sections will spoil your game.

+Some page titles are scrambled since they can potentially spoil the story.
+Above the navigation is a button that allows you to undo this.

 This wiki is also used to keep track of the [Braving Bhreia](campaigns/dauriels-mansion-roll20.md) campaign run by its author.

 ## Getting Started